leilei37/fabaPantranscriptome/README.md

 stablegene_preferisoform.R: this script is used to calculate the SD in gene-level and find isoform switch in each gene.

 WGCNA.R: this script is used to identify function module.

+fig6.R: this script is used for figure 6 visualization.